 Sunday Liturgy Planner (updated weekly) for celebrants, lectors, musicians, and anyone who wants to be more prepared for Mass.
-This week: 6th Sunday in Ordinary Time.
-Sirach 15:15-20 1 Corinthians 2:6-10 Matthew 5:17-37
+This week:11th Sunday in Ordinary Time (A) Exodus 19:2-6a Romans 5:6-11 Matthew 9:36—10:8

 Top rated No. 1 Resource on the web for hundreds of FREE infographics updated weekly for homily planning, websites, bulletins, Bible study and class presentations.

-WRite a series of petitions for the prayers of the faithful be sure to have petitions for the church, the world, special needs, and the local assembly, also include an opening words of the presider, and. a closing prayer.
-All prayers should be based on the following
+Second, write a series of petitions for Prayers of the faithful be sure to have petitions for the church, the world, special needs, and the local assembly, also include an opening words of the presider, and. a closing prayer.
+All prayers should be based on the provided transcripts for each.

 SUNDAY PREP